Lake Houston Fishing Guide (May 2026): Best Spots, Maps & Tips

 Northern River Channels

 The confluence where the East and West Forks meet creates the lake's most productive fishing zone.
 Deep channels ranging from 15 to 30 feet hold massive blue catfish year-round.
-During spring, these areas become highways for spawning white bass.
+During spring, these areas become highways for spawning white bass moving upstream from the main lake.

 Target the channel edges where depth changes occur rapidly.
-Fishing kayaks excel here, allowing you to drift along productive contours while presenting baits naturally.
+The thermocline during summer months often positions fish at specific depths along these breaks.
+For anglers using kayaks, these areas allow you to drift along productive contours while presenting baits naturally.
+The current from inflowing water positions fish predictably on current breaks.

 BJ's Marina Area